David Sahadi: Total Nonstop Action Wrestling / Impact Wrestling / Global Force Wrestling (2004–2017)

 In November 2004, Sahadi discovered that WWE was filming an advertisement for the 2005 Royal Rumble in the Orlando, Florida-based Universal Studios, not far from SoundStage 21, where TNA recorded pay-per-views and episodes of TNA Impact!.
 TNA decided to send wrestlers Abyss, Traci, Shane Douglas and the 3Live Kru, along with backstage personnel Jeremy Borash, Bill Banks, and Tim Welch, to welcome the WWE employees, bringing them milk, cookies and balloons.
 The TNA employees confronted their WWE contemporaries outside of the studio in which the commercial was being filmed and handed out their balloons.
 3Live Kru member B.G.
 James commented on the opulence of the WWE buffet, asking if he could have some mahi-mahi, and then asked to speak with Vince McMahon as "I made him a bunch of money back in the day" (as one-half of the New Age Outlaws and a member of D-Generation X, James was partly responsible for large merchandise sales throughout 1998 and 1999), while fellow 3Live Kru member Konnan commented that McMahon "...is a stand up guy, but sometimes he has to sit down to aim".

 Following the event, WWE filed a complaint with Universal Studios and ordered TNA to hand over the footage or face a lawsuit, while several WWE employees contacted and harassed Sahadi, with some threatening physical violence.
 Possibly as a form of retaliation against Sahadi, Sahadi's father, Lou Sahadi, a long term WWE employee working in the public relations department (and the proposed ghostwriter for Mick Foley's autobiography, Have a Nice Day: A Tale of Blood and Sweatsocks) was fired.
 In addition, Kevin Dunn allegedly threatened to fire any WWE employee who contacted Sahadi.
 TNA aired the footage at their December 2004 pay-per-view, Turning Point, albeit with the faces of all WWE employees and all instances of the WWE logo blurred.

 In May 2005 Sahadi began writing a column for TNA called "The Spirit of Wrestling".
 The May 24, 2007, column was written in honor of Jeff Jarrett's wife Jill, who died the day prior.
 Sahadi left Impact Wrestling on December 12, 2017.

 Major League Wrestling (2019)

 In early April 2019, Sahadi signed to Major League Wrestling in a backstage role.

 Return to Impact Wrestling / TNA (2019–2024)

 In November 2019, Sahadi announced he would be returning to Impact Wrestling as producer on full time.
+Along with much of the Impact Wrestling production team, Sahadi produced the PPV Ric Flair's Last Match on July 31, 2022.
 He was released in May 2024.